MicrosoftDocs/biztalk-docs/biztalk/core/troubleshooting-the-msmq-adapter.md

 ---
 description: "Learn more about: Troubleshooting the MSMQ Adapter"
-title: "Troubleshooting the MSMQ Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Troubleshooting the MSMQ Adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 7f2709a4-d06a-4471-8d85-f41ef4c020aa
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Troubleshooting the MSMQ Adapter
 This section describes known issues using the MSMQ adapter.